This low carb sandwich bread is perfect for a low carb or keto lunch!

 - Clean Eating Low Carb Muffins (sweet or savory)

-- 1 cup brown flax seed meal (I grind my own flax seeds so it’s fresh)
+- 1 cup brown flaxseed (I grind my own flax seeds so it's fresh)

-- 1 cup golden flax seed meal (I grind my own flax seeds so it’s fresh)
+- 1 cup golden flaxseed (I grind my own flax seeds so it's fresh)

 - 1 tbsp. baking soda